arnegue/Development-for-Raspberry-Pi-Pico-using-WSL/README.md

 # Make it blink (local compiling)
 ## Compile
 Follow step 3.1 of the manual

+> You may come into the situation that Python3 is not installed and therefore won't compile.
+To install it run `sudo apt install python3`

 ## Copy
 To finally copy the binary to your Raspberry Pi Pico, you have to copy `blink.uf2` to a directory Windows can access.